pelayoarbues/quartz/content/notes/literature-notes/Articles/What Are Word and Sentence Embeddings.md

 ---
 author: [[Luis Serrano]]
-title: "'What Are Word and Sentence Embeddings?'"
+title: 'What Are Word and Sentence Embeddings?'
 tags:
 - articles
 - literature-note